FCTweedie/omeka/creating with Omeka.md

 ## Customising

-So now you've got an item into Omeka and know how to describe it.
-It's time to take control of your Omeka!
+Now you've got an item into Omeka and know how to describe it, it's time to take control of your Omeka!

 Click on the name of your site in the top left of the menu bar to see what the front-end of your site looks like.
 Omeka comes with a number of pre-set themes, and the default one will be enabled.
 Now, go back to the dashboard and click on Appearance.
 You can pick from a few other themes that Omeka offers.

-#### Exercise: Change and customise the theme
+### Exercise: Change and customise the theme
 * Change the theme
 * Add content to your homepage
 * Add a navigation link